23 November 2011

 Short and Sweet

-is a 7-minute film in which a woman goes to collect water in a barrel (a 1 hour process in real time).
-TSAMPA is a 7-minute film in which a young woman prepares the Tibetan food staple while sitting in a traditional yak tent, and RITUAL OBJECTS is a 14-minute triptych offering a rare and intimate look at three traditional Buddhist rituals: In
+WATER is a 7-minute film in which a woman goes to collect water in a barrel (a 1 hour process in real time).
+TSAMPA is a 7-minute film in which a young woman prepares the Tibetan food staple while sitting in a traditional yak tent, and RITUAL OBJECTS is a 14-minute triptych offering a rare and intimate look at three traditional Buddhist rituals: In PRAYER WHEEL, a young woman discusses the meaning and mechanics of the iconic Tibetan implement.
+In PROCESSION, a group of nuns await the arrival of a High Lama in the customary way.
+And in TORMA, an old monk gently instructs a young nun on how to prepare the components of an intricate Tibetan ceremony.

 Thank you to the Shelley & Donald Rubin Foundation, and Digital Arts, for their support in making the films possible.
 And to the artist residency at Yaddo where I spent a glorious month last summer editing them.